 How to Identify a We Buy Houses Scam

-You’re late for your kid’s event and you’re stuck behind what must be the longest red light in the entire Seattle area.
+You can probably imagine the following scenario: You’re late for your kid’s event and you’re stuck behind what must be the longest red light in the entire Seattle area.
 Frustrated, you look around for a sign, any sign, that you’ll make it.
 Then, you see it.
-It’s not a sign of your fate, but rather, a large red piece of paper with “We buy houses in any condition!” written in puffy paint.
+It’s not a sign of your fate, but rather, a large red cardboard sign with “We buy houses in any condition!” written in puffy paint.

 For many, these signs seem too good to be true.
-After all, who wants a boarded-up house that deserves be scorched (or perhaps already has been)?
-You may write it off as a scam right then and there and continue on your way – and you could be right about that.
+After all, who wants a boarded-up house that deserves be scorched (or perhaps already has been?)
+You may write it off as a scam right then and there and continue on your way.
+You could be right about that.
 However, while puffy paint signs might not scream professionalism, not everyone who advertises “we buy houses” is a scam.

 Whether you’re thinking about selling and considering your options or just curious about the legitimacy of these companies, here are a few ways you can identify a “we buy houses” scam and avoid being ripped off.